anet-be/lua-yottadb/README.md

 ### Development aids

-You can enhance the Lua prompt to display database nodes when you type them.
+You can enhance Lua to display database nodes or table contents when you type them at the Lua prompt.
 This project supplies a [`startup.lua`](examples/startup.lua) file to make this happen.
-Simply set your environment variable `export LUA_INIT="require 'startup'"` or, alternatively, do your own `require 'startup'` from your own `start.lua` file.
-For this to work you will need two files from the examples directory of this project to be in your LUA_PATH: [`startup.lua`](examples/startup.lua) and [`table_dump.lua`](examples/table_dump.lua).
+To use it, simply set the environment variable:
+ `export LUA_INIT=@path-to-lua-yottadb/examples/startup.lua`

 Now Lua tables and database nodes display their contents when you type them at the Lua REPL prompt: